shubhang-d/Thoughts/README.md

 - Planning to add more images in the Choose Background Image Section.
 - A SQL database will be added for user to put their own images in the Choose Background Section.
 - SQL Database will store all the edited images.
 So, the User can switch to previously created wallpapers without creating them again.
+- Maybe I'll make an apk file for it and put it on play Store.

 AND For Conclusion, I just want to say that
 > I am Open To Ideas.